Lady Lions Defeat LHS Lady Tigers

 Article by Kortney Mallard-

-Scotts Hill hosted Lexington last Tuesday night.
-The Lady Lions defeated Lexington, 53-52.
-Scotts Hill scored 10 points in the first quarter, 11 points in the second quarter, 8 points in the third quarter and 24 points in the fourth quarter.

-Blaize Deere was the leading scorer in this game with an impressive 25 points.
-Harley Bowman followed with 12 points.
-Ashlyn Buffaloe had 9 points, Bradie Ivey scored 5 points and…
+Last Tuesday night, Lexington and Scotts Hill met for the third time this season.
+Scotts Hill started the district 14AA tournament out with a bang, defeating Lexington in the first round, 59-39.
+In this game, Blaize Deere was the leading scorer with 24 points.
+Haley Maness totaled 12 points and Ashlyn Buffaloe scored 10 points.
+Harley Bowman had 7 points, Bradie Ivey scored 5 points and Heather Bartholomew had 1 point for the Lady Lions.
+Scotts Hill scored 20 points in the first quarter, 12 points in the second and…

-For the complete story, see the February 19th edition of The Lexington Progress.
+For complete coverage, see the February 26th edition of The Lexington Progress.

 Subscribe Today!